I follow my nose whenever I travel in China. But sometimes I get really lost and rely on a China maps app.

 Bing doesn’t have a map app.

-Just be careful with Bing though.
-It may automatically select the language based on your location, meaning everything will appear in Chinese.
+You have to be careful with Bing though as it may automatically select the language based on your location, meaning everything will appear in Chinese.

 If you don’t know how to change this, choose an English-speaking server location (e.g. United States) while using your VPN, and you won’t have this issue.

-(But if you’re using a VPN, you’d be much better off using Google Maps than Bing for accuracy reasons – that’s been my experience anyway).
+But if you’re using a VPN, you’d be much better off using a different map app than Bing for accuracy reasons.
+Bing is pretty hopeless in China, from my experience.

 Other China map websites